18020132/dao-duc-tung.github.io/src/pages/investment/finance-foundations/financial-statements-introduction/index.md

 ## Balance sheet

-The balance sheet includes information about a company's assets and liabilities at a point in time (e.g. end of the year).
+The balance sheet includes information about a company's assets, obligations, liabilities at a point in time (e.g. end of the year).

 The assets might include short-term assets such as new products for inventory, new hiring staff; or long-term assets such as property, plant, and equipment (**PP&E**).